Jumaruba/jtimesched/docs/05_assignment/05_assignment.md

 #### Test x - testColumnName

 Tests if the name of the columns is read well.
-Performs an `Assertions.assertEquals` over the name returned: the second column, which the name should be `Title`.
+Performs an `Assertions.assertEquals` over the name returned: the second column, which should be `Title`.

 #### Test x - testAddProject

 This function verifies if the addition of a project in the `ProjectTableModel` is performed with success.
-The test adds a project and then verifies the number of projects in the `ProjectTableModel` instance is 2.
+The test adds a project and then verifies whether the number of projects in the `ProjectTableModel` instance is 2.
-It also verifies if the project is located in the correct position in the array.
+It also verifies whether the project is located in the correct position in the array.
 To achieve this, 2 `Assertions.assertEquals` were used:

 ```java